2020 CRITERIA CHECKLIST

 NYC projects may comply with both 5.3a and 5.3b but are not eligible for points from these and from Criterion 5.4.

-If the project has a solar array and it offsets less energy consumption that included on the points charts below, 1 point will be granted to the project if at least 90% of the project’s “sustainable roofing zone” includes solar.
+If the project has a solar array and it offsets less energy consumption than included on the points chart, 1 point will be granted to the project if at least 90% of the project’s “sustainable roofing zone” includes solar.

 (Not available for projects following Criterion 5.3a or 5.4)